Reviving a Rusty Wok

 Scrubbing

-Get some steel wool or a scouring pad and a little dish soap, and give the wok (inside and outside) a good scrub to remove the surface rust.
-Rinse with hot water as you scrub until the rust is gone, and the surface of the wok feels nice and smooth.
-You may also be removing burnt and caked-on food residue.
+Let’s start with scrubbing.
+Get some steel wool or other scouring pad, and a little dish soap, and give the wok (inside and outside) a good scrub to remove the surface rust.
+You’ll want to rinse with hot water as you scrub, until you have removed the visible rust, and the surface of your wok feels nice and smooth.
+In addition to the rust, you may be removing burnt and caked on oils and bits of food.

-For "cleaner" dishes like stir-fried veggies, steaming setups, and boiling/simmering, dish soap is usually not necessary.
-You can get away with a quick scrub and rinse under warm water before drying the wok.
-However, if cooking a particularly oily or saucy dish that leaves behind caked-on food residue, a little bit of dish soap is okay to use.
+For “cleaner” dishes like stir-fried veggies, steaming setups, and boiling/simmering, dish soap is usually not necessary.
+You can probably get a way with a quick scrub and rinse under warm water before drying your wok (over flame to ensure it’s completely dry, of course) for its next use.
+However, if cooking a particularly oily or saucy dish that results in some caked on food residue, there is no harm in using a little bit of dish soap in your wok.
+We treat cast iron pans the same, without supposedly messing up the seasoning/patina.

 How to Prevent Your Wok from Rusting in Future